 That’s because two flashes with short duration illuminated is face for a fraction of time and kept it sharp, essentially freezing that part of the subject.

 Why two flashes?
 Remember, you get a shorter flash duration at lower power.
-So if you need more power in excess of the flash duration you need, add another flash to double the output while retaining a shorter T.1 flash duration.
+So if you need more power over the flash duration, add another flash to double the output while retaining a shorter T.1 flash duration.

 As for the T.5 time, who cares?
 T.1 is 90% done, which means there’s only 10% of time left and that’s unlikely to affect your output.
 With T.5, you still have the same duration to go, effectively doubling the time measured at T.5.

 One of the things I like about flash photography is the flexibility that comes with it.
-If I want the light to be crisp, soft or colorful, it's easy to create a look.
-That adds powerful storytelling benefits for your photos.
+If I want the light to be crisp, soft, or colorful, it’s easy to create a look.
+That adds powerful storytelling benefits to your photos.

 This is a beauty shot of my friend Sam.
 Everything you see here, I lit with flash.

-Note: You don't have to use light modifiers from the same vendor as your flash.
+You don’t have to use light modifiers from the same vendor as your flash.
 I have Elinchrom modifiers because I used to use Elinchrom lights.
-The speed ring is the only thing I had to change in order to use these modifiers with my Flashpoint lights.
+The speed ring is the only thing I had to change to use these modifiers with my Godox lights.

 This is a two light flash portrait.
 The key light was to his right side, but his helmet blocked the light from getting to his eyes.
 To correct that issue, we put a reflector on the floor in front of him and fired a small flash straight down.
 The light bounced up to fill in his face with soft light.

 This is my friend, Shelly.
-I used a key light coming down on her left at a 45 degree angle.
+I used a key light on her left at a 45-degree angle.
 Notice the light on her shoulders?

-There are two more lights, each within a strip box modifier, to add that rim lighting.
+To add that rim lighting, there are two more lights, each within a strip box modifier.

 Using flash allows you to create separation from subject and background.
 You can also do this with continuous lights if you have the sources available.
 It’s commonly done on video sets.

-However, it's often more expensive and cumbersome to do this with continuous lights compared to using flash.
+However, it’s often more expensive and cumbersome to do this with continuous lights than using flash.

 You may run into a situation when the ambient or continuous light is undesirable.
 That usually happens when the stuff getting lit is unattractive or boring.
 Let me show you an example.

-So what if I changed my Exposure Triangle to eliminate the continuous light showing in the background?
+So what if I changed my Exposure Triangle to eliminate the continuous light in the background?

 We end up with a very different result.
 It’s a bit moodier, but I prefer that story to the one where she’s in some cheap pool hall.